 7pm - 8pm : dinner

-8pm & on : Guinea comes alive in the night, and its' a great time to explore the streets, witness ceremonies, attend doundounbas, watch concerts & performances, or perhaps even go dancing in a nightclub!
+8pm & on : Guinea comes alive in the night, and its' a great time to explore the streets, witness ceremonies, attend doundounbas, watch concerts & performances, have a tranquil campfire, or perhaps even go dancing in a nightclub!

 Included in the Guinea Trip & Intensive Course cost, you will visit the coastal capital city of Conakry, located on a long peninsula, along with many of its' attractions, such as (but not limited to) the Madina Market (an enormous & bustling marketplace - one of the largest in Western Africa), various artisan shops, the National Museum of Guinea, the busy & colorful fisherman's port, and there will be opportunities to watch rehearsals and performances by local ballets (extremely talented drum and dance troupes) and other concerts by world-class artists, as well as participate in traditional ceremonies and street parties (doundounbas, sabars, guinee fares, djoles, etc), all of which will be real highlights of your stay and your cultural experience.